Page 7.14 ( 4702)

 Temporary NOTAMS have 120 day life.

-Notices to Airmen publication every two weeks.
-Once a NOTAM is printed it will be dropped from the FSS briefing unless a search is specially requested.
-If you don't have a current A/FD make the request.
+NOTAM is printed it will be dropped from the FSS briefing unless

 Airport information

-Any known traffic delays advised by ATC
+--Any known traffic delays advised by ATC

 --Runway lengths at airports of intended use